De-Alchmst/bast/doc.md

 ]
 ```

-To specify both upper and lower bounds, an "interval" form can be used:
+To specify both upper and lower bounds, an "interval" form can be used by
+binding:
-`<`, lower bound, upper bound `>`.
+`<`, lower bound, upper bound, `>`.
-By adding module before the interval, the result will loop in the interval,
+By adding modulo before the interval, the result will loop in the interval,
  instead of being stopped at the bounds.

 ```
 func [main]:[
   [println 10 +:<:5:15:> 10]   ; result is 15
   [println 10 +:%:<:5:15:> 10] ; result is 9
-]                              ; (15 and 5 left, which loops to 5→6→7→8→9)
+]                              ; (15 and 5 left, which loops to 5 -> 6 -> 7 -> 8 -> 9)
 ```

-For simplicity, when only expression is provided, it is interpreted as a
+For simplicity, when only an numeric expression is provided, it is interpreted
-upper bound.
+as an upper bound.

 Any arithmetic operator, including modified ones, and concatenation can be bound
 to a variable instead of `=`.